operator-framework/operator-sdk/website/content/en/docs/olm-integration/generating-a-csv.md

     * Custom Resources: `deploy/crds/<full group>_<version>_<kind>_cr.yaml`
     * CustomResourceDefinitions: `deploy/crds/<full group>_<resource>_crd.yaml`
 1. _For Go Operators only:_ Path to the API types root directory.
-The CSV generator also parses the [CSV annotations][csv-annotations] from the API type definitions to populate certain CSV fields.
+The CSV generator also parses the [CSV markers][csv-markers] from the API type definitions to populate certain CSV fields.
 By default the API types directory is `pkg/apis/`.
 Use the `--apis-dir` flag to change this path.
 The CSV generator expects either of the following layouts for the API types directory.